vinit714/Steam-Game-Review-Analysis-Using-NLP-and-Clustering/README.md

 5. `eda.ipynb` – Perform exploratory data analysis.
 6. `app.py` – Launch the interactive Streamlit dashboard.

-> 🔍 Note: Some datasets are not included due to size limitations.
-You can reproduce them using the scripts provided.
+> !!
+Note that not all dataset is uploaded to the repo, but you can scrape and filter your own data by running the project in the following order Scrapper.ipynnb -> clean_dataset.ipyn -> game review analysis.ipynb to check if the code is working or not -> steam game bug analysis.ipynb -> eda.ipynb -> app.py

 ---

-## 📊 Key Features
+## Key Features

 - **Bug Detection:** Filters reviews containing keywords like _"bug"_, _"crash"_, _"error"_, _"lag"_.
 - **Sentiment Classification:** Labels user sentiment using polarity scores from TextBlob.